A SwiftUI WidgetKit Deep Link Tutorial

 .Code language: Swift (swift)

-Next, add some constants containing the URLs which will be used to identify the storm types that the app knows about:
+Next, add some constants containing the URLs that will be used to identify the storm types that the app knows about:

 Learn more.